MohammedEssehemy/git-workflow/README.md

 * You can use [gitlab-jira integration](https://docs.gitlab.com/ee/user/project/integrations/jira.html#closing-jira-issues) to close issues directly from gitlab

-* code will be peer-reviewed, when all issues are solved it will be merged on to master, staging and development
+* code will be peer-reviewed, when all issues are solved it will be merged on to base branch and all lower branches
 * after branch was merged, you can delete the local branch if you like:

         git checkout development